 From my first meeting with Amy & Richard I knew their wedding day was going to be brilliant.
 Their quirky sense of humour resonated with me instantly, and their desire for a laid- back wedding with big emphasis on fun was music to my ears.

-They had chosen hold their wedding ceremony at St Ethaldreda’s Church in Old Hatfield, Hertfordshire.
+They chose hold their wedding ceremony at St Ethaldreda’s Church in Old Hatfield, Hertfordshire.
 I have been lucky enough to photograph many wedding ceremonies at this 13th century Church.
 St Ethaldreda’s is impressively grand, but always manages to maintain a sense of intimacy.

 Also, as impressively grand was Amy’s choice of wedding dress.
 This was a fairytale dress if ever there was one, and it fitted perfectly with the magnificent surroundings of St Ethaldreda’s Church.